 WHY DO YOU USE A STARTER CULTURE?

-MY FERMENTED FRUIT IS STILL SWEET AFTER 2 DAYS, HAVE I DONE SOMETHING WRONG?
+MY FERMENTED FRUIT IS STILL SWEET AFTER 24 HOURS, HAVE I DONE SOMETHING WRONG?

-No not at all, sometimes it can take a little longer to ferment if the weather is cooler or if it's winter.
+Sometimes it can take a little longer to ferment if the weather is cooler or if it's winter.
 So you can wrap it up in a towel or jumper and leave it for a few hours or another day and keep tasting it to see when it's ready.

 IF I'VE NEVER HAD FERMENTED FRUIT BEFORE, HOW MUCH SHOULD I START WITH?